 Sacroiliac pain is likely to be focused in the immediate area of the SI joint, but might feel as if it is originating in the hip or lower back.
 Some patients have radiating pain that stretches throughout the region, possibly encompassing the buttocks, legs, groin or pelvis.

 Other neurological symptoms might also be present, including tingling or numbness in and around the SI joint.
 Weakness is a common result of severe pain, but does not always indicate neurological dysfunction, as is the case with many traditional back pain syndromes.

-Acute Sacroiliac Pain Causes
+Acute Sacroiliac Symptom Causes